nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > - The search is case sensitive. *e.g* `hans` will not match `Hans` <br>
 > - The order of the search keys does not matter. *e.g.* `'Hans' 'Bo'` will match `'Bo Hans'` <br>
 > - Only the task description is searched. <br>
-> - Tasks matching at least one search query will be returned (in otherwords, it is an `OR` search).
+> - Tasks matching at least one search query will be returned (in other words, it is an `OR` search).
     *e.g.* A task with a description of `Hans` will match search query `Hans Bo` <br>

-**More examples:**
+**Sample Commmands**

 * `find 'hiking'`
 * `find 'CS2103T' 'group meeting' 'project'`

 ### 3.5 Deleting a task : `delete`

-You can use the `delete` command to delete the specified tasks.
-You can delete more than one task by specifying multiple indices. <br>
+You can use the `delete` command to delete the task specifed by an index.
+The index refers to the index number of the task shown in the most recent listing. <br>
 <br>
 Format: `delete INDEX [INDEX...]`
 > **Examples:** <br>